-In its Executive Order Executive Order on Tackling the Climate Crisis at Home and Abroad, the Biden Administration called for a whole of government approach to the climate crisis that will "create well-paying union jobs to build a modern and sustainable infrastructure."
-The Executive Order further emphasized that "[t]his Nation needs millions of constructions, manufacturing, engineering, and skilled-trades workers to build a new American infrastructure and clean energy economy."
-Earlier this year, the White House announced in its recent offshore wind Fact Sheet that it would take coordinated steps to support rapid offshore wind deployment in a way that would invest, "in American infrastructure to strengthen the domestic supply chain."
+In its executive order, Tackling the Climate Crisis at Home and Abroad, the Biden administration called for a whole of government approach to the climate crisis that will "create well-paying union jobs to build a modern and sustainable infrastructure."
+The executive order further emphasized that "[t]his Nation needs millions of constructions, manufacturing, engineering, and skilled-trades workers to build a new American infrastructure and clean energy economy."
+In March 2021 the White House announced in an offshore wind fact sheet that it would take coordinated steps to support rapid offshore wind deployment in a way that would invest, "in American infrastructure to strengthen the domestic supply chain."
+Ixiii